 Transportation costs affect prices

 Transportation costs generally increase based on the distance between the retail location and the sources of supply.
 Areas farthest from the Gulf Coast, the source of about half of U.S. diesel fuel production, tend to have higher diesel fuel prices.

 Regional operating costs and local competition

 The retail price of diesel fuel also reflects local market conditions and factors such as the location and ownership of retail outlets.
 Refiners own and operate some retail outlets, while other retail outlets are independent businesses that purchase diesel fuel on the wholesale market.

 The cost of doing business can vary greatly depending on where a dealer is located.
 These costs include wages, salaries and benefits, equipment, lease/rent, insurance, overhead, and state and local fees and taxes.
 Even retail stations near each other can have different traffic patterns, costs, and sources of supply.
 The number and location of local competitors can also affect prices.
 High-volume truck stops that cater to large commercial vehicles tend to sell diesel fuel at lower prices than smaller-volume service stations.

 Why are West Coast diesel fuel prices higher and more variable?

 Diesel fuel prices on the West Coast, especially in California, are relatively higher than other regions of the country because of taxes and supply issues.
-At the beginning of 2016, the amount of the federal and state taxes on retail, on-highway diesel fuel in California equaled about 62 cents per gallon.
-The average for the United States was about 52 cents per gallon.
+At the beginning of 2017, the amount of total state taxes on retail, on-highway diesel fuel in California was 35.16 cents per gallon, and the average for all 50 states was 27.94 cents per gallon.

 California is especially sensitive to West Coast supply conditions.
 Unlike other U.S. markets, which are interconnected by pipelines and river systems, the West Coast liquid fuels market is relatively isolated and largely supplied by in-region refinery production.
 Because of this relative isolation, it can be costly to transport supply from outside the region when a refinery outage occurs.
 Learn more about transportation fuel markets in the West Coast region.